metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 - `spec` (Map of String) Specification of the desired behavior of the pod.

 <a id="nestedatt--spec--services--frontend--resources--deployment--spec--template--metadata"></a>
-### Nested Schema for `spec.services.frontend.resources.deployment.spec.template.spec`
+### Nested Schema for `spec.services.frontend.resources.deployment.spec.template.metadata`

 Optional: